Rogers, Shaw deal mediation with Canada's competition bureau fails | Technology

 "The mediation did not yield a negotiated settlement," the companies said in a joint statement on Thursday, adding that they remained committed to completing the transactions.
 All three companies said the litigation was "unnecessary and harmful" to competition and did not mention whether the parties would meet again for mediation on Friday or if the dispute would head to the tribunal for a hearing that is set to begin on Nov.
 7.

-Rogers declined to comment beyond the statement, while Shaw, Quebecor and the bureau did not immediately respond to requests for comments. ($1 = 1.3560 Canadian dollars)
+Rogers declined to comment beyond the statement, while Shaw and Quebecor did not immediately respond to requests for comments. ($1 = 1.3560 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)